The City and the Stars: Discoveries

-Alvin now learns that the Master's ship is still functional, buried outside Diaspar.
-He manages to retrieve it, fetches Hilvar from Lys, and travels into deep space.
-They encounter Vanamonde, a being of pure intellect, with whom Hilvar, being telepathic like other Lys people, can communicate and bring him back to Earth.
+Alvin learns that the Master's ship is still functional, buried outside Diaspar.
+He manages to retrieve it, then fetches Hilvar from Lys, and they travel into deep space.
+They encounter Vanamonde, a being of pure intellect, with whom Hilvar—being telepathic like other Lys people—can communicate and bring him back to Earth.
 From him the truth of history finally emerges.

-The fearsome Invaders, it turns out, were a myth: Shalmirane was actually used to destroy the Moon when this became necessary to prevent it from colliding with the Earth.
-Instead, the people of Diaspar and Lys are the descendants of those humans who deliberately turned away from the universe in rejection of history's greatest scientific project: the creation of a disembodied intellect.
+The fearsome Invaders, it turns out, were a myth: Shalmirane was actually used to destroy the Moon to prevent it from colliding with the Earth.
+Diaspar and Lys are the descendants of those humans who deliberately turned away from the universe in rejection of history's greatest scientific project: the creation of a disembodied intellect.
 The first attempt had created a powerful but insane being, the Mad Mind.
 The Mad Mind had devastated the galaxy and its civilizations before being imprisoned in a "strange artificial star" called the Black Sun.

-Vanamonde is the second, successful experiment of the ancient empire: a being of pure intellect, immensely old, immensely powerful, able to move instantly to any point in space—but entirely childlike and unsophisticated.
-Vanamonde's ultimate destiny, Hilvar realizes, is to battle the Mad Mind, when it escapes its prison at the end of Time.
+Vanamonde is the second, successful, experiment of the ancient empire: a being of pure intellect, immensely old, immensely powerful, able to move instantly to any point in space—but entirely childlike and unsophisticated.
+Vanamonde's ultimate destiny, Hilvar realizes, is to battle the Mad Mind, when it escapes its prison at the end of time.

 After this, most of the Galactic Empire had left our galaxy, leaving only a scattered few.
-This departure from the galaxy, leaving it to Vanamonde, was because contact had been made with a "very strange and very great" intelligent, extraterrestrial species, which called them urgently to the other side of the universe.
+This departure from the galaxy, leaving it to Vanamonde, was made because they had been contacted by a "very strange and very great" intelligent, extraterrestrial species, which called them urgently to the other side of the universe.

 Alvin's discoveries reunite Diaspar with Lys.
 He then sends the ship, under the command of the robot, to search for the long-lost people of the Empire.
-He does not wish to search himself—even if there are human remnants in the Galaxy, they are probably decadent—and he has work to do on Earth.
+He has no wish to join the search—even if there are human remnants in the Galaxy, they are probably decadent—and he has work to do on Earth.
 Even the environment, he hopes, can be revived.